goiosunsw/mipcat/doc/MIPCAT_Article.md

 For privacy concerns, only one example is provided with video files.
 For the remaining, processed data is provided.

+The following commands should be run from the folder corresponding to P10 playing the lab instrument (change into `mozart_sample_dist/P10/Lab`)
 ## Adjust mouthpiece video settings

 This step creates a configuration file that selects a reference region in the mouthpiece and a color range matching the green strip in the mouthpiece.